juliofruta/behaviors/README.md

-# behaviors [Archived.
-See dotfiles]
+# behaviors

-🍎 Xcode behavior scripts supercharging your efficiency
+🍎 Xcode behavior scripts supercharging your efficiency.

+This repository has been archived and the behaviors contents will live under the dotfiles repository.

 ### Installation